AllenInstitute/aics-segmentation/BUILD.md

 # Build Steps

-The build process is setup so that you can develop in a pure python manner.
+The build process is setup so that you can develop in a pure python manner or use the gradle build setup, which calls the python setup.
+We use the gradle setup in conjunction with our CI process and Jenkins since it encapsulates the build tool chain.

-We additionally support a gradle setup that wraps these steps in gradle tasks, and additionally provides tooling to setup the build environment.
-The version updates are handled primarily in our CI builds.

 - [Python Builds](#python_builds)
 - [Gradle Builds](#gradle_builds)